grafana/tempo/docs/tempo/website/getting-started/tempo-in-grafana.md

 ## Find traces using Tempo search

-Search for traces using common dimensions such as time range, duration, span tags, service names, etc. Use the trace view to quickly diagnose errors and high-latency events in your system.
+Search for traces using common dimensions such as time range, duration, span tags, service names, and more.
+Use the trace view to quickly diagnose errors and high-latency events in your system.

 Tempo includes the ability to search recent traces held in ingesters.
 Traces can be searched for data originating from a specific service,